Report an obstruction on a road or street

 Landowners should take whatever steps are necessary to prevent water flowing onto nearby roads.

-In certain circumstances, particularly in the interests of road safety, DfI may serve a notice on the owner or occupier of adjoining land requiring them to remedy the situation.
+In certain circumstances, particularly for road safety reasons, DfI may by law require the owner or occupier of adjoining land to fix the situation.

 DfI may also carry out whatever work is necessary to restore the road condition themselves and may seek to recover costs from the offender, if possible.